Topic-specific policies

 • Guides the selection and configuration of security gateways, choosing the right type of architecture for a security gateway which best meets the security requirements of an organisation.

 • Refers to various kinds of firewall as examples of security gateways.
-[Firewall is a commonplace term of art that is curiously absent from ISO/IEC 27000, ISO/IEC 27002 and is not defined explicitly in this standard either].
+[Firewall is a commonplace term of art that is curiously absent from ISO/IEC 27000, ISO/IEC 27002 and is not defined explicitly in this standard either.]

-• Status: part 4 was first published in 2014 and confirmed unchanged in 2019.
+• Status: the first edition of part 4 was published in 2014 and confirmed unchanged in 2019.

 ISO/IEC 27033-5:2013 Information technology — Security techniques — Network security — Part 5: Securing communications across networks using Virtual Private Networks (VPNs) (first edition)

 • Abstract: part 5 “gives guidelines for the selection, implementation, and monitoring of the technical controls necessary to provide network security using Virtual Private Network (VPN) connections to interconnect networks and connect remote users to networks.”
+[Souce: ISO/IEC 27033-5:2013]

 • Revised ISO/IEC 18028 part 5.